In the early weeks and months of parenthood, you’re going to be up a lot at night feeding your baby, then getting him back down to sleep.

 $$$$ — Crate&Kids ~ $799+

 Crate&Kids, previously known as Land Of Nod, makes a few favorites that are well-liked in the modern department.
-These include the Marguerite, Milo, Joya, Luca and Toby (pictured below).
+These include the Marguerite, Milo, Joya, and Luca.
 These chairs fall into the $799+ price range, but will last forever.

 $$$$ — Pottery Barn Kids Comfort Swivel Rocker ~ $850+